Owens Corning in Toledo, Ohio, knows a thing or two about building materials.

 Owens Corning has used the IAP to improve sales planning.
 Now, all sales reps in the field are measured against the data warehouse.
 Next week, the company is doubling the number of users accessing the warehouse by adding 400 manufacturing and sales employees.
 For example, sales reporting tools will enable business managers to run "what-if" scenarios against new territories based on historical data, so they can allocate resources.

-Owens Corning implemented the application suite from London-based Kalido Ltd. Before the project, the company was
+Owens Corning implemented the application suite from London-based Kalido Ltd. Before the project, the company was only able to aggregate customer data from its global $5 billion business.

 "There's nothing actionable about aggregate data," Mikkelsen said.
 "You can see what it is and that's wonderful and I'm happy for you but there's not much you can do about it.
 Getting actionable information was a big deal."